SAP-archive/cloud-workflow-codejam/exercises/08/readme.md

-# Exercise 08 - Adding a Service Task to the Workflow definition
+# Exercise 08 - Adding a Service Task to the workflow definition

 In this exercise you'll go back to the workflow definition you created in a previous exercise and add a Service Task to it to retrieve product information for the product ID specified when workflow instances are created.